Import products in Tweakwise

 The recommended method to get your product data into Tweakwise is by generating a feed with products and categories combined.
 To learn more, go to Create an XML feed to import your catalog data in Tweakwise.

 Every XML document must have a root element.
-Our root element is 'tweakwise' and we'll open it with an opening tag <tweakwise>.
-Here's how that looks.
+Our root element is 'tweakwise', which we open with an <tweakwise> tag.
+Here's an example:

 <?xml version="1.0" encoding="utf-8"?>